Long Story Short: Omitted Variable Bias in Causal Machine Learning: Introduction

-In what follows, Section~\ref{sec:plm} presents our method in the simpler context of partially linear models.
-The results in that section serve not only as an introduction to the main ideas of the more general, abstract framework, but are also important in their own right, since partially linear models are widely used in applied work.
-Section~\ref{sec:general} then develops a general theory of omitted variable bias for continuous linear functionals of the conditional expectation of the outcome, based on their Riesz-Frechet representations.
-Section~\ref{sec:leading-examples} expands on popular target functionals of interest more formally.
+Section~\ref{sec:plm} presents our method in the simpler context of partially linear models.
+The results in that section serve not only as an accessible introduction to the main ideas of our general framework, but are also important in their own right, since partially linear models are widely used in applied work.
+Section~\ref{sec:general} derives the main results of the paper---we characterize and bound the omitted variable bias for continuous linear functionals of the conditional expectation function of the outcome, based on their Riesz representations, all for general, nonparametric causal models.
 In Section~\ref{sec:inference} we construct high-quality inference methods for the bounds on the target parameters by leveraging recent advances in debiased machine learning with Riesz representers.
-In Section~\ref{sec:empirical-examples}, we apply these tools to assess the robustness of causal claims in two empirical examples: (i) the impact of 401(k) eligibility on financial assets; and, (ii) the average price elasticity of gasoline demand.
-We conclude with Section~\ref{sec:conclusion}, by offering some final remarks, and suggesting possible extensions.
+Section~\ref{sec:empirical-examples} demonstrates the use of our tools to assess the robustness of causal claims in a detailed empirical example that estimates the average treatment effect of 401(k) eligibility on net financial assets.
+Section~\ref{sec:conclusion} concludes with suggestions for possible extensions.
+The Appendix contains all proofs, provides a more extensive literature review, as well as an additional empirical example that illustrates sensitivity analyses for average causal derivatives with continuous treatments.